Planning For College: A Four Year Timeline

 - April · Attend 9th Grade Curriculum Night.
 Select courses for sophomore year after consulting with your adviser and teachers.
-Register for June SAT Subject Test in Biology if you attended the Bespoke review sessions starting in February and/or are exceptional in the subject.

 - Summer · Read: This is the best long-term practice you could hope to get for standardized testing.
 Participate in summer programs, volunteer experiences, or summer jobs.